-It’s a non-organised beach, but it’s secluded and good for swimming and natural beauty.
+It’s a non-organized beach, but it’s secluded and good for swimming and natural beauty.
 You can take the bus that goes to Firiplaka and walk to Tsigrado.

 2. Firiplaka Beach

-On the south coast, this narrow, sandy and pebbly beach is partly organised with umbrellas, sunbeds and a beach bar.
-A favourite among visitors, Firiplaka has stunning volcanic cliffs painted in yellows, pinks and whites, providing a unique backdrop to the shallow green-blue water.
+On the south coast, this narrow, sandy, and pebbly beach is partly organised with umbrellas, sunbeds, and a beach bar.
+A favorite among visitors, Firiplaka has stunning volcanic cliffs painted in yellows, pinks, and whites, providing a unique backdrop to the shallow green-blue water.

 There is a car park at the top of the cliffs, so make sure you take in the amazing view before you descend onto the shore.
 It’s good for families to spend the day there, and is also accessible by car.